SenseNet/sncom-resources/_guides/what-is-sensenet.md

 sensenet is robust, but modular.
 We publish many small packages with a minimal set of libraries and content.
 Installing only the parts you need also keeps maintenance and upgrade costs at minimum.
 Our [NuGet]( https://www.nuget.org/profiles/sensenet), and [npm](https://npmjs.com/search?q=sensenet) packages (the latter with the @sensenet scope) can be conveniently installed and upgraded with their package managers.

-## Development envirionment: APIs everywhere
+## Development environment: APIs everywhere

 The Content Repository and other backend related components and tools are mostly written for the .NET platform, transitioning towards .NET Standard 2.0.
 You can use our C# .NET client API for accessing the repository from any .Net application, let it be a server or a client app.
 It exposes a completely async API so that you can use it in a resource-friendly way.